kymatio/kymatio/README.md

 CuPy/PyTorch Scattering implementation

-A scattering network is a CNN with filters predefined to wavelets that are not learned and it can be used in vision task such as classification of images.
+A scattering network is a Convolutional Network with filters predefined to be wavelets that are not learned and it can be used in vision task such as classification of images.
+The scattering transform can drastically reduce the spatial resolution of the input (e.g. 224x224->14x14) with demonstrably neglible loss in dicriminative power.

 The software uses PyTorch + NumPy FFT on CPU, and PyTorch + CuPy + CuFFT on GPU.